Julia Child's coq au vin is a classic French dish. You make this delicious chicken stew with red wine, chicken, and stock.

 - Return the pan to medium heat and sauté the onions and garlic in the remaining fat until translucent.

-- Add the carrot and mushrooms and cook them a few minutes.
+- Add the carrot and mushrooms and cook them for a few minutes.

 - If you find the sauce still a bit too thin after an hour of simmering, you can let it simmer a bit more until the sauce is the desired thickness or add a little cornstarch.